 Jesse Rodin strives to make contact with lived musical experiences of the distant past.
 Immersing himself in the original sources, he sings from choirbooks, memorizes melodies and their texts, and recreates performances held at weddings, liturgical ceremonies, and feasts.
-A passionate teacher, Rodin has led seminars, workshops, and masterclasses at institutions such as Princeton University, the Schola Cantorum (Basel, Switzerland), the University of Vienna, and the Centre d’Études Supérieures de la Renaissance (Tours, France).
+A passionate teacher, Rodin has led seminars, workshops, and masterclasses at institutions such as the Schola Cantorum (Basel, Switzerland), the University of Vienna, the Centre d’Études Supérieures de la Renaissance (Tours, France), and Princeton University.

 Rodin is Professor of Music at Stanford University.
-His forthcoming monograph, titled The Art of Counterpoint from Du Fay to Josquin (Cambridge University Press, January 2025), theorizes how polyphonic music of the fifteenth and early sixteenth centuries happens in time.
-Also in-progress are a Festschrift in honor of Joshua Rifkin (fall 2024) and the co-edited book Josquin: A New Approach.
-Published works include Josquin’s Rome: Hearing and Composing in the Sistine Chapel (Oxford University Press, 2012), The Cambridge History of Fifteenth-Century Music (2015), a volume of L’homme armé masses for the New Josquin Edition (2014), and more than twenty articles.
+His second monograph, titled The Art of Counterpoint from Du Fay to Josquin (Cambridge University Press, January 2025), presents a new theory of how polyphonic music from the long fifteenth century happens in time.
+Published works include a volume in honor of Joshua Rifkin (2024), The Cambridge History of Fifteenth-Century Music (2015), Josquin’s Rome: Hearing and Composing in the Sistine Chapel (Oxford University Press, 2012), a volume of L’homme armé masses for the New Josquin Edition (2014), and many articles.
+An in-progress co-edited book is titled Josquin: A New Approach.

 Two projects in the digital humanities strive to make the period as a whole more accessible.
 Rodin directs the Josquin Research Project (josquin.stanford.edu), a digital tool for exploring a large corpus of Renaissance music.
-And he co-directs the new, international project Mapping the Musical Renaissance, which uses cutting-edge mapping software to facilitate both broad understanding and serendipitous discovery.
+And he co-directs the international project Mapping the Musical Renaissance, which facilitates basic understanding as well as serendipitous discovery.

 Rodin is the recipient of awards and fellowships from the Guggenheim Foundation; the Université Libre de Bruxelles; the American Council of Learned Societies; the American Society of Composers, Authors, and Publishers; the Harvard University Center for Italian Renaissance Studies; and the American Musicological Society.
 He has been featured in a variety of public forums, including The New Yorker.
 He prepares new editions of all the music Cut Circle performs; these are freely available through the Josquin Research Project.